alenkis/functional-programming-typescript-book/README.md

 # Functional Programming in Typescript

-This book is a reference and a training material for using Typescript in a functional programming style.
+This book is a reference and a learning material for using Typescript in a functional programming style.
 It mainly uses [fp-ts](https://github.com/gcanti/fp-ts "fp-ts") library as it's the most mature typescript library for typed functional programming at the time of writing.

 ## Setup